openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 omz_downloader --name alexnet
 ```

-3. If a model is not in the IR or ONNX format, it must be converted.
-You can do this using the model converter:
+3. If a model is not in the OpenVINO IR or ONNX format, it must be converted with the Model Converter:

 ```
 omz_converter --name alexnet
 ```

-4. Perform inference of `banana.jpg` and `car.bmp`, using the `alexnet` model on a `GPU`, for example:
+4. Perform inference of the `banana.jpg` and the `car.bmp`, using the `alexnet` model on a `GPU`, for example:

 ```
 python classification_sample_async.py -m alexnet.xml -i banana.jpg car.bmp -d GPU